 There’s been much talk of food and wine.
 Essential as they are to any holiday in Burgundy.

-Part of the art of good living and ‘richness’ of the region is the ambience and the festivals that make this such a colorful place to spend an entire vacation or a few days.
+Part of the art of good living and ‘richness’ of the region is the ambiance and the festivals that make this such a colorful place to spend an entire vacation or a few days.

 There are so many….